subhanbashir/web-scraping-project/README.md

 i am using visual studio code(VS Code) to write the script in python. my favourite shortcut for VS Code is (Ctrl+F2 Select all occurrences of current word)

 **functional programming**
-i am using some functional aspects in my script.like function call inside function,function inside function function as parameter,function return function but it doesnot r directly related to my script and just print some lines to learn a concept of functional programming.
+i am using some functional aspects in my script.like function call inside function,function inside function function as parameter,function return function but it doesnot directly related to my script and just print some lines to learn a concept of functional programming.